 After a preliminary day of practice runs and technical design inspections (our first clue we might not be podium bound), we arrived on a below-freezing overcast Saturday for our qualifying runs in the two-man category.
 The technique is pretty simple—the one in front grabs onto the rope, while the person behind frog-wraps their legs on the one in the front and lays back, prone, along the end of the board.

 The toboggan is then dipped from above into the frosty chute via a five-metre teeter-totter in the same disturbingly elegant fashion they once dunked accused witches around these parts.

 After that, it’s pretty much hold on (for me, in the back) and try not to go into traction while your back hammers every bump and imperfection at 65 kilometres an hour (for Paul, in front), until you’re ejected at the bottom and skid wildly atop a glassy pond while an announcer cracks one-liners all the way down.
 Then it’s get up, grab your sled and back to the top for another go.

 The event, as it exists today, has moved well beyond what even Jack could have wished for.
 With teams coming from as far as the United Kingdom and sunny Arizona (whose members were inundated all weekend with the simple question “Why?”), the event brings in large support not only for the Snow Bowl but also Camden itself.
 More than a hundred volunteers participate, along with a number of local businesses who set up stalls to hock everything from maple syrup to chili to log homes.

 - Steve Usatis believes the world is an island waiting to be discovered.
-This delightful, uplifting, life-affirming article first appeared in Outpost magazine, and has been adapted and updated for 2020.
+This delightful, uplifting, life-affirming article first appeared in Outpost magazine, and has been adapted and updated.